thin-edge/thin-edge.io/vision.md

 **(Smart) Equipment makers/Hardware manufacturers/OEMs:** Equipment
 Manufacturers are moving away from focusing primarily on selling their equipment towards selling their equipment as a service (EaaS).
-An IIoT platform allowing to connect & manage assets as well as to use the visualize, analyze, and integrate equipment data is often the foundation to enable service-based business models & services.
+An IIoT platform allowing to connect and manage assets as well as to use the visualize, analyze, and integrate equipment data is often the foundation to enable service-based business models and services.
 Here thin-edge.io is used as a foundation to bring "intelligence" around the equipment.
 Combined with any IoT platform, single purpose gateways or devices which sit on the equipment can be transformed into edge deployment options for services and applications that support the overall